Why do millions of Indians defecate in the open?

 It can be even more hazardous for women since each time a woman uses the outdoors to relieve herself, she faces a danger of sexual assault.

 Recently two teenage girls from the state of Uttar Pradesh were gang-raped and found hanging from a tree after they left their village home to go to the toilet.
-Their house, like hundreds of millions of others in the country, did not have any facilities.'No privacy'
+Their house, like hundreds of millions of others in the country, did not have any facilities.

 A new World Health Organisation (WHO) report says more than half a billion people in India still "continue to defecate in gutters, behind bushes or in open water bodies, with no dignity or privacy".